HashimAbbasii/Dynammic-Query-Routing-Urdu-ILS/README.md

 [![AUC-ROC](https://img.shields.io/badge/AUC--ROC-1.000-brightgreen?style=for-the-badge)](https://github.com/HashimAbbasii/Dynammic-Query-Routing-Urdu-ILS)
 [![License](https://img.shields.io/badge/License-MIT-yellow?style=for-the-badge)](LICENSE)

-> **MS Thesis Project** — The first dynamic query intent classifier for Urdu Information Retrieval, replacing static length-based routing with a learned semantic SVM approach that achieves **100% routing accuracy** versus 50% for the static baseline — at **zero cost** and **1000× faster** than LLMs.
+> **MS Thesis Project** — To the best of our knowledge, one of the first dynamic query intent classifiers for Urdu Information Retrieval, replacing static length-based routing with a learned semantic SVM approach that achieves **100% routing accuracy** versus 50% for the static baseline (validated via 5-fold CV, leave-one-topic-out across 13 domains, and external testing — see [Robustness Validation](#-robustness-validation)) — at **zero cost** and **1000× faster** than GPT-4.

 ---